-Most new parents are confused about the right age to enroll children into a preschool programme.
-While the decision to enroll children in play school is determined by several factors, the most important should be child-readiness -Aarti C. Rajaratnam
+Most new parents are confused about the right age to enrol children on a preschool programme.
+While the decision to enrol children in playschool is determined by several factors, the most important should be child readiness – Aarti C. Rajaratnam

 A neighbour’s child started preschool at age two, while another friend insisted on homeschooling until four.
-Most new parents are confused about the right age to enroll children into a preschool programme.
+Most new parents are confused about the right age to enrol children into a preschool programme.
 While the majority of preschools admit children at age three, an increasing number are admitting children as early as 1.5-2 years.
-The decision to enroll children in play school is determined by several factors such as a mother’s need to return to work.
-But the most important factor should be child-readiness.
+The decision to enrol children in playschool is determined by several factors such as a mother’s need to return to work.
+But the most important factor should be child readiness.

 The right time

 Most schools use chronological age as the criterion for school readiness and admission.
 However, it’s more important to ensure that a child has the following skills before starting pre-kindergarten class.